aiven/devportal/docs/platform/howto/project-support-center.rst

-Get Support in the Aiven Console
+Get support in the Aiven console
 ====================================

 Aiven is committed to providing excellent and responsive support to all of our customers.
 We are constantly monitoring our services 24/7 and rapidly addressing any anomalies.